TMJ Therapy in Orange County

 Understanding how jaw joint and muscle disorders progress is challenging.
 Symptoms can worsen or ease over time; however, most individuals experience mild forms of the disorder.
 Fortunately, their symptoms often improve or disappear within weeks or months.
 On the other hand, some individuals may face long-term, persistent, and debilitating pain.

-Trauma to the jaw or the temporomandibular joint (TMJ) can contribute to some TMJ disorders.
+Trauma to the jaw or the temporomandibular joint (TMJ) can contribute to some temporomandibular disorders (TMD).
 However, in many cases, researchers have not identified a specific cause for jaw joint and muscle problems.
-Notably, these conditions are more prevalent in women than in men.
-Consequently, scientists are investigating a potential link between female hormones and TMJ disorders.
+These conditions are more common in women than in men.
+Consequently, researchers continue to investigate why this occurs, including the possible roles of hormones, joint mechanics, genetics, and pain processing.

-Furthermore, many individuals notice that their symptoms arise without any clear reason.
-Interestingly, research indicates that neither a bad bite nor orthodontic braces causes TMJ disorders.
+Furthermore, many individuals notice that their symptoms develop without any clear reason.
+Research also indicates that neither a bad bite nor orthodontic braces causes temporomandibular disorders.

-Additionally, there is no scientific evidence to support the idea that sounds, like clicking in the jaw joint, lead to serious issues.
-In fact, jaw sounds are quite common in the general population.
-Therefore, if someone experiences jaw noises without pain or limited movement, it does not indicate a TMJ disorder and may not require treatment.
+Additionally, jaw sounds, such as clicking or popping, are common in the general population.
+Current scientific evidence indicates that jaw sounds alone do not necessarily lead to serious problems.
+Therefore, if someone experiences jaw noises without pain, jaw locking, or limited movement, it does not necessarily indicate a temporomandibular disorder and may not require treatment.

 What are the Signs and Symptoms of TMJ?